23 Best Healing Plants For Your Home

 When you need a pick-me-up, it's an excellent caffeine substitute!
 A row of these drought-tolerant, long-lived plants makes a lovely, bee-friendly evergreen hedge.
 Because a little goes a long way, you may only need one plant in your garden.

 Asthma and allergies are connected to high dust levels.
-By increasing the humidity in a room, house plants can reduce dust by 20%.
+House plants can reduce dust by 20% by increasing the humidity in a room.

 Plant leaves are also drawn to dust particles.
 Ferns have a lot of leaves, so they're great for reducing dust in a room.

 The thick leaves of the Cheese Plant are incredibly excellent at absorbing sound.
 Blood pressure and stress levels rise as a result of noise pollution.
-In a house with children, having Cheese Plants helps to absorb sounds from the children's bedroom.
+In a house with children, cheese plants help absorb sounds from the children's bedroom.

 Place Cheese Plants slightly away from walls for the best impact.
 Additional home plants will improve the living space and a person's health.
 Large leafy plants with low upkeep, such as the Peace Lily, Fern, and Cheese Plant, are ideal.